-They have formed the 'Anarchie Film et Botanique' team, where they organize workshops, collaborations with local partners (Ferme Urbaine, the 'Le champ des possibles' nonprofit), and invitations (Terrestre magazine), and the ÉSACM facilitates their efforts in each of these steps.
+They have formed the team ANARCHIE FILM ET BOTANIQUE where they organize workshops, collaborations with local partners (Ferme Urbaine, the 'Le champ des possibles' nonprofit), and invitations (Terrestre magazine), and the ÉSACM facilitates their efforts in each of these steps.
 This team marks a precedent as a model for other teams set to emerge in the near future.